-We have averaged over $300,000 in sales the past three years, and are on our way to increasing revenue by over 30 percent this year.
+We have averaged over $300,000 in sales the past three years, and are on our way to increase revenue by over 30 percent this year.
 I still invest heavily in marketing, which is a large portion of our expenses – but, we are becoming less reliant on print media, which will help overall profitability.

 Give us an example of how you landed one of your first clients.

 One of the great things about Decorating Den Interiors is their support.
 They helped me with my Grand Opening – and that is where I got my first client – from a mailed invitation.
 Bearing in mind that I started my business in 2007, and most of my early business came from newspaper advertising.
 I was new to Nashville and had very few friends, and no relatives to rely on!

 What do you believe has contributed to your success?

 Determination!
 Failure was and is not an option – and having a great support network.
 My background team – Decorating Den Interiors and Guidant Financial – both help me to run a great business, and with their help, I can offer employees excellent training, a good product mix to sell, and a 401(k) retirement plan with an employer matching contribution as an added benefit!

 I’m focusing on internet marketing – Houzz.com is a great marketplace to showcase my work and my philosophy.
 Additionally, Decorating Den provides me with a fabulous website and lots of business tools.

 I also get myself out there at Home Shows – and still doing some print marketing.
 Today it is all about layering, and managing your marketing dollars.